akfullfo/taskforce/README.md

 Like the roles file, the configuration file is continuously monitored and configuration changes will be reflect immediately by stopping, starting, or restarting tasks to match the new state.

-The configuration consists of key/value map at the top-level, where the values are further maps.
-The term "map" here means the same thing as associative array or dictionary.
+The configuration consists of a key/value map at the top-level, where the values are further maps.
+The term "map" here is the same as "associative array" or "dictionary".
 The rest of this section describes the configuration keys in detail.

 #### Top-level Keys ####
 Key | Decription
 :---|:----------
 `defines`| The associated map is added to the base context used when building commands and other parameter substitions.
-`role_defines` | Maps individual roles a key/value map.
-The map is added to the context if this role if in scope.
+`role_defines` | Maps individual roles to a key/value map.
+The map is added to the context only if this role if in scope.
 `tasks` | Normally this is largest top-level key as its value is a map of all task names with their definitions (see below).

 #### The `tasks` tag ####

 Each key in the `tasks` map describes a single task.
-A task is made up of one or more processes which have exactly the same configuration.
+A task is made up of one or more processes which run concurrently with exactly the same configuration.

 Key | Decription
 :---|:----------
 `commands`| A map of commands used to start and manage a task.
 See [`tasks.commands`](#the-taskscommands-tag).
-`control`| Describes how taskforce manages this task.<br>**once** indicates the task should be run when `legion.manage()` is first executed.<br>**wait** indicates task processes will be waited on as with *wait(2)* and will be restarted whenever a process exits to maintain the required process count.<p>Two additional controls are planned:<br>**nowait** handles processes that do always run in the background and uses probes to detect when a restart is needed.<br>**adopt** is similar to **nowait** but the process is not stopped when taskforce shuts down and is not restarted if found running when taskforce starts.<p>If not specified, **wait** is assumed.
+`control`| Describes how taskforce manages this task.<br>**once** indicates the task should be run when `legion.manage()` is first executed but the task will not be restarted.<br>**wait** indicates task processes once started  will be waited on as with *wait(2)* and will be restarted whenever a process exits to maintain the required process count.<p>Two additional controls are planned:<br>**nowait** handles processes that will always run in the background and uses probes to detect when a restart is needed.<br>**adopt** is similar to **nowait** but the process is not stopped when taskforce shuts down and is not restarted if found running when taskforce starts.<p>If not specified, **wait** is assumed.
 `count`| An integer specifying the number of processes to be started for this task.
 If not specified, one process will be started.
 Each process will have exactly the same configuration except that the context items [`Task_pid`](#Task_pid) and [`Task_instance`](#Task_instance) will be specific to each process, and any context items derived from these values will be different.
 This is particularly useful when defining the pidfile and procname values.
 `cwd`| Specifies the current directory for the process being run.
 `defines`| Similar to the top-level `defines` but applies only to this task.